storestartup/partially-api/source/includes/_payments.md

 the payment, but instead returns the adjusted payment schedule, installments, and contract for the customer to sign.
 Which is completed in the [Confirm a payment](#confirm-a-payment) step

+In case the supplied payment method requires 3d secure authentication (required for [Strong Customer Authentication](https://stripe.com/payments/strong-customer-authentication)), the resulting payment will have status "requires_action" and will contain the "redirect_url" key.
+In this scenario, you should redirect the user to the "redirect_url" to authorize the payment, after which point they will be redirected back to the "return_url" you provide.

 ### HTTP Request

 `POST /payment/create`